csctd/profile-website-alejandroblandon/README.md

 - Senior Gusto
 - Mungdall
 <!-- make a bulleted list of 3 fictional visitors to your site.
 Include a few detials about them that could impact how you design for them.
 For each visitor, assign a task or goal they have for visiting your profile website -->

+## Design

+I will optimize the message I'm trying to send through my website by making the design clean and organized.
+By using headers, sub-headers, links to diffrent parts of the site will make it easier for the reader to naviagate.

+## Accessibility

+My site will be accessible in these ways.
+- Images with Alt text
+- Accessibility options like font sizing
+- Be conscious of color and contrast
+I can use an online website accessibility checker to test if my site is in good standing or needs some changes.